 In France, families on a budget can rent a self-catering apartment in a Siblu village complete with aqua parks and slides, golf courses and free kids clubs – it’s a great option for active children.
 If your budget is higher, check out this collection of villas in France with private pool.

 If you want gorgeous sandy beaches, head to Spain’s Costa de la Luz or the French island of Corsica.
 The Balaerics may be best known for cheap package holidays but they are also wonderful for villa holidays, particularly Mallorca.
-If money is no object, splash out on a luxury staffed villa from Scott Dunn.

 To relax in the Italian countryside and have a truly authentic experience, head to Le Marche, a region all too often overlooked by tourists, or the fabulous Tuscany for hilltop villages, art treasures and great food.
 Alternatively, head south to Puglia where you can stay at an agriturismo or one of these luxury self-catering trulli.